 Over the years, Ovaltine seems to have retreated further and further into obscurity (my perception) whilst Milo seems to have gone from strength to strength.
 If I walk into a coffeeshop now and ask for Ovaltine, chances are that I will get a few blank stares.
 “Apa tin lu mahu ?”

-These days, the Nine-Layer Kueh has acquired a whole gamut of colors, to the extent that it is rather hard to find the original version.
+These days, the Nine-Layer Kueh has acquired a whole gamut of colours, to the extent that it is rather hard to find the original version.
 And they are nowhere near as tasty !

 Remember Y-suspenders ?
 These accessories for men seemed to be fashionable in most of the Westerns – the menfolk appeared to be wearing these all the time.